 The Minnesota State Fair Community Gives Together initiative seeks to bring the community together to give back in partnership with various nonprofits and organizations.

-In conjunction with our Kickoff to Summer at the Fair event, we’re honored to coordinate a donation drive to support three local nonprofits.
-Stop by their booth at the Kickoff event.
-Gift card donations can also be dropped off at the event entrances.
+In conjunction with our Kickoff to Summer at the Fair 2022 event, we coordinated a donation drive to support three local nonprofits.

 Committed to improving the life and independence of veterans, Believet Canine trains and matches highly skilled service dogs with veterans, including those with post-traumatic stress disorder, at no charge to veterans.